hrecker/TeddysInferno/README.md

 ![High Scores](screenshots/highscores.png?raw=true)

 High scores and statistics are tracked.
 Each run uses the same enemy spawn timings, so each high score recorded is directly comparable.

+The game also features a few challenge modes that make modifications to the main game.

 # Running the game yourself
 [Parcel](https://parceljs.org/getting_started.html) is used to serve and build the files for the game.
 Run